Amanuel085/wireframing/README.md

 ###  Conclusion

 Wireframing played a pivotal role in identifying and resolving usability issues early.
-It allowed the team to test ideas, gather feedback, and iterate quickly—saving time and resources while ensuring the final product was intuitive and user-friendly.
+It allowed the team to test ideas, gather feedback, and iterate quickly saving time and resources while ensuring the final product was intuitive and user-friendly.
 In any software project, wireframing is a powerful ally in building with empathy and precision.